 setRemoteDescription has been called on both sides, the WebRTC agents now have enough info to start communicating Peer-To-Peer (P2P)!

 addIceCandidate allows a WebRTC agent to add more remote ICE Candidates at any time.
 This API sends the ICE Candidate right into the ICE subsystem and has no other effect on the greater WebRTC connection.

 ontrack is a callback fired when an RTP packet is received from the remote peer.
 The incoming packets would have been declared in the Session Description that was passed to

 WebRTC uses the SSRC and looks up the associated

 MediaStreamTrack, and fires this callback with these details populated.

-oniceconnectionstatechange is a callback that is fired that reflects the state of the ICE Agent.
-When you have network connectivity or when you become disconnected this is how you are notified.
+oniceconnectionstatechange is a callback that is fired which reflects a change in the state of an ICE agent.
+When you have a change in network connectivity this is how you are notified.